 - Exploding Keg.
-Immediately follow up with two casts of Spinning Crane Kick to maximize its bonus damage effect; if you are running Blackout Combo, do not bother.
+Immediately follow up with two casts of Spinning Crane Kick to maximize its bonus damage effect (if fighting multiple targets); if you are running Blackout Combo, do not bother.

 - With Stormstout’s Last Keg talented, use your second charge of Keg Smash to start “banking” partial recharge time when Keg Smash comes off cooldown in the middle of using another ability.

 - Spinning Crane Kick (if Charred Passions is active and fighting 2+ targets)

 - Tiger Palm/Spinning Crane Kick in single-target or AoE, respectively, so long as you will have enough Energy to spend on Keg Smash once it is off cooldown again.
 With Press the Advantage talented, do not cast Spinning Crane Kick twice in a row unless fighting 3+ targets.

 - Keg Smash – Your highest-priority Energy ability; also grants Shuffle and cooldown reduction to your “Brew” abilities.

 - Blackout Kick – Your highest-priority free ability; also grants Shuffle to improve your Stagger.